SaraVieira/fiddly/Readme.md

 - [ ] Deploy using magic to GH Pages too
 - [ ] Allow option to change prism theme
-- [ ] Have tests with cypress to make sure page looks okay
-- [ ] Have more tests and find way to mock the input file in it

 ## Acknowledgements